avgx/howtocookmicroservices.github.io/_posts/2014-11-02-architecture.markdown

 ### How? {#how}
 Now as we are getting closer to "how" part, I’ll mention that we've built this platform using Ruby language and focusing primarily on Ruby on Rails framework, but of course there are few more options that may be a great fit in this particular architecture.
 We’ll cover them over time.

 And now onto exciting "what" part of this idea.
-We are building an **e-commerce platform**{:.inverse-highlight} that:
+We are building an **e-commerce platform** that:

 - talks JSON over HTTP
 - frontend agnostic (anything can consume data, because it’s just an API):